SAP-archive/hana-cloud-workshop-powerdesigner-extension/README.md

 # SAP PowerDesigner Extension to Generate HDB Artifacts

 ## Description
-This extension shows how to develop HDBTable and HDBMigrationTable scripts that are generated out of SAP PowerDesigner.
+The model extension <HDBTable.xem> shows how to develop HDBTable and HDBMigrationTable scripts that are generated out of SAP PowerDesigner.

+# SAP PowerDesigner Extension to use HANA Cloud with PowerDesigner
+## Description
+The DB Extension <HANACloud_new.xdb> is a new database support for HANA Cloud

 ## Requirements
 You need [SAP PowerDesigner](https://www.sap.com/products/powerdesigner-data-modeling-tools.html) (DataArchitect edition, EnterpriseArchitect edition, or trial version).